 |Substance||Refractive Index||Speed of Light in Substance (x 1,000,000 m/s)||Angle of Refraction if incident ray enters substance at 20 degrees|

-The measurement of all angles is done from drawing an imaginary line at 90 degrees to the surface of the two substances.
+The measurement of all angles is done by drawing an imaginary line at 90 degrees to the surface of the two substances.
 This line is called the Normal and is drawn in a dotted manner.

 Types of Refraction